-I hope you find this as useful as some of my students have.
+I hope you find this useful.
 If so, please share it.
-Approaching problem-based legal questions in a systematic way, as set out in the IRAC method, is an important skill for all law students and students taking law subjects as a part of another degree.
+Approaching problem-based legal questions in a systematic way, as set out in the IRAC method, is an important skill for all law students and students studying law subjects.

 On Monday, I attended an inspiring training day at the University of Southern Queensland, run by the Office for the Advancement of Learning and Teaching.
 I came away with a head full of ideas on how to improve my courses and to teach generally.
 One small idea I look forward to trialling is setting up a formative quiz at the beginning of the semester to gauge students’ starting level of knowledge.
 This also has the ancillary benefit of encouraging students to engage with Moodle early in the topic.
 I’ll report on the results!